UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.BL_ArmatureConstraint.rst

       :type: string

-      This name is also the key subscript on :class:`BL_ArmatureObject`.
+      This name is also the key subscript on :class:`~bge.types.BL_ArmatureObject`.

    .. attribute:: enforce